Reaching and exceeding your sales quotas or goals is much easier when you have a healthy and consistent source of lead generation.

 First, thank them again for choosing to work with you.
 Then, simply ask if they know anyone else who could also benefit from your work.

 Remember, most people will be happy to help if they had a positive experience buying from your company.
-If you make this a habit, these can become some of your best leads.
+If you make this a habit, these can become some of your best qualified leads who if ready to buy can become paying customers sooner.

 3. Yelp Prospecting